sunflowerno0b/ATW/docs/VPN.md

 ## VPN
-If you ever have an issue with a connection one of the common places to check is your resolv.conf file.
+If you ever have an issue with a connection one of the common places to check is your `resolv.conf` file.

 ### How?
-In your terminal with your editor of choice open resolv.conf, if you do not have this file the editor will automatically create it.
+In your terminal with your editor of choice open `resolv.conf`, if you do not have this file the editor will automatically create it.

-You will want to add the namesever of the site you're trying to reach.
+You will want to add the name-server of the site you're trying to reach.
 Example:
 `nameserver 172.X.XX.X.X`

 When not needed feel free to comment it out.
 Example: